maybeee18/ml_lab/7_final_project_presentations/9_final_project_repository_rubric.md

     - Did not visually inspect model results
     - Did not evaluate multiple evaluation metrics
     - Did not define appropriate North Star metric
-    - Did not find single best model
+    - Did not find the single best model
-    - Did not interpret single best model
+    - Did not interpret the single best model
     - No clear summary
     - No clear takeaways
     - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_